zsxiezhirong/hello-world/README.md

 # hello-world
-## This is first project note in git hub
+## This is first project note in git hub!